I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 Games and training simulations are by far the best way of educating your workforce on how to apply 5S in your workplace.

-Because 5S is performed by your whole workforce, all of your employees will require 5S training, and like any other training it is easier to get the message over using a simple game or training simulation rather than a boring slideshow.
+Because 5S is performed by your whole workforce, all of your employees will require 5S training, and like any other training, it is easier to get the message over using a simple game or training simulation rather than a boring slideshow.

 Below I have selected a number of 5S games and training simulations that are easy to use and will add value to any training event.
-All of these games I have either "played" or have delivered as a trainer.
+All of these games I have either "played" or delivered as a trainer.

 The Best 5S Training Games